Defiant-Sheep/federal-eu-constitution/TITLE_2_CH_2.md

 Individuals nominated as ambasators require a two-thirds affirmative vote of the Senate before they may be appointed to their position.

 ### Article IV.
-Either chamber of Congress may initiate bills according to their internal rules.
+Either chamber of the Consilium may initiate bills according to their internal rules.
 They may debate and amend the bill through their internal rules at any point before it is finalised.
 The initiating chamber may pass the bill with a majority vote.
 The bill is sent to the other chamber, that may debate it themselves.
 They second chamber may by majority vote reject the bill, return it to the first chamber with a recommendation to amend it, or pass the bill themselves.
 The bill becomes law after both chambers pass it in the same form.

 The senate may choose to submit a bill to a referendum.